remichu-ai/gallama/README.md

 gallama requires certain components to be installed and functioning.

-If you already have ExLlamaV2 (and optionally Flash Attention) running, you can install gallama by:
+Ensure that you have either ExllamaV2 (recommended) or Llama CPP Python (in development) installed.
+You can have both installed and use both with gallama as well, If you already have either ExLlamaV2 (and optionally Flash Attention) running, you can install gallama by:

 ```shell
 pip install gallama